Guide to Commenting on Paid Facebook Advertisements

 How to access comments on paid Facebook advertisements

-The Notification Center shows the types of notification and displays details about notifications
+The Notification Center shows the types of notifications and displays details about notifications

 Finally, select a comment and start engaging.